Sharp reads on sovereign risk and where the market misprices it.

 Focus areas

-• Country deep-dives across Sri Lanka, Mongolia, Maldives, Pakistan, and beyond
+- Country deep-dives across Sri Lanka, Mongolia, Maldives, Pakistan

 Usually where the alpha awaits.

 Bottom-up deep research, plus a real feel for macro, technicals, and valuations, is usually where a good macro strategist stands out.
-The edge is rarely in the obvious story.
-It is more often in spotting what the market is misreading, understanding how the macro and technical backdrop interact, and knowing when valuations are starting to matter.
+The edge is rarely in the obvious story — more often in spotting what the market is misreading.